GZCTF/.github/profile/README.md

 # The GZCTF Affiliated Projects

 This is a list of projects that are affiliated with the GZCTF.
-If you have a project that you would like to add to this list, please contact us.

 ## What is GZCTF?